 Always look for firm varieties and wrap them tight in a plastic foil until use, to retain the freshness.
 First wash the flower under running tap water.
 The cleaning will stain the hands, so use a kitchen gloves or apply cooking oil before doing this.
 This will prevent the sticky sap sticking to your hand and that leaves nasty black colour for few days.
 The cooking preparation begins with removing the bitter sap from the redbracts, which is definitely a tedious process.
 Remove all the red outer covering until you reach an ivory colored bulb called Banana Blossom Heart.
 First remove the outer manganta outer layer, pull out the tender yellow tipped florets.
 As you remove, store them in water.
 A black stigma and transparent covering which will taste bitter needs to be pulled out before chopping.
 Chop off the florets and white bulb to smaller pieces and place them in water.
 This helps in preventing discoloration.

-3. Mix in finely chopped onion and saute on a medium flame till they turn light golden brown, about 2 minutes.
+- Mix in finely chopped onion (use a vegetable chopper) and saute on a medium flame till they turn light golden brown, about 2 minutes.
 Add turmeric and mix well.

 - Add the cooked banana flower to the pan.
 Stir fry for 2 minutes at medium flame till they are mixed well with the spices.

 - Add salt to taste and sprinkle grated coconut on top and cook for another 2-3 minutes.